For the Birds Radio Program: Cats

 (Recording of a American Robin

 Ogden Nash once wrote, “The trouble with a kitten is THAT/ Eventually it becomes a CAT.”
 I have my own personal cat, whom I love dearly.
 She’s as sweet as cats come—gentle as a nighthawk with my children, and soft and warm when she curls up on my lap or snuggles against my legs in bed at night.
 Yet if this sweet kitty gets outside for five minutes she invariably kills a bird.
-She was a stray that my family rescued three winters ago—before we let her in, her diet was probably 90% avian—until we brought her in that year she specialized in the redpolls at my feeder.
+She was a stray that my family rescued three winters ago—before we let her in, her diet was probably 90% avian—she was specializing on the redpolls at my feeder.
 Now she has no need for birds to eat—she much prefers Purina Cat Chow—but when she manages to sneak outdoors for a few moments she simply can’t resist knocking at least one bird down for a lark.
 She always seems a little disappointed when her victim stops quivering—once it’s dead she can no longer play with it.

 Cats are killers.
-That is how they survive in the wild, and how abandoned pets still survive.
 Pet cats, even the most gentle ones, have the instinct to kill—we call it cute when their prey is a fluffy ball with a bell inside, but are disturbed when their prey is a bird.
-Feral cats must kill for food, and hunt while they are hungry.
+Feral cats kill for food.
 Well-fed pet cats are just as destructive, and far more wasteful because they don’t even eat the birds.
 When I talk to people who allow their cats outside in the daytime, they usually claim that their cat is too gentle, or too fat, or too lazy, to kill a bird.
 They believe it’s cruel to keep a cat indoors, and seem to think that if their cat doesn’t lay a dead bird at their feet, the cat hasn’t killed anything.
 Oddly enough, even people with small children or pregnant women in their families are reluctant to keep their cats indoors, even though cats that kill birds, even if they don’t eat them, are the ones most likely to carry toxoplasmosis, which is especially deadly for unborn and small babies.

 A study a few decades ago by Aldo Leopold and Paul Harrington found that the diet of feral and farm cats is 52% small rodents, 35% songbirds, 12% rabbits, and 1% gamebirds, like ducks, quail, and grouse.
 Studies in Europe indicate that cats take on average one bird a day, whether they are fed or not.